adamsjoe/assignment219000170/README.md

 Clicking on the "balances" link (or if this was a fully developed site, any link) will load the Problem Page with the appropriate questions:
 ![Image](readmeImages/QuestionPage.png)

-This page has been made up of a number of components:
+This page has been made up of several components:
 ![Image](readmeImages/questionPageComponents.png)

 * The orange box shows the "QuestionComponent"